-Two main classes of Cnidaria contribute to reef building in Biscayne Bay Aquatic Preserve (BBAP): Hydrozoa, which includes fast-growing, temperature-tolerant reef corals, and Anthozoa, divided into Octocorallia (e.g., soft corals, sea fans) and Zoantharia (e.g., stony corals like Scleractinians).
+Corals are an important type of composite substrate in the Biscayne Bay Aquatic Preserve, even though are not reefs with in this aquatic preserve.
+The two main classes of Cnidaria contribute to reef building in Biscayne Bay Aquatic Preserve (BBAP): Hydrozoa, which includes fast-growing, temperature-tolerant reef corals, and Anthozoa, divided into Octocorallia (e.g., soft corals, sea fans) and Zoantharia (e.g., stony corals like Scleractinians).
 Although BBAP doesn't have continuous reef formations, stony corals like lesser starlet coral and various species in Card Sound form smaller colonies.
 The preserve's reefs face significant threats from pollution, diseases, and increased tourism, which affect coral health and biodiversity (Roessler et al., 2002; Walton et al., 2018).